TrellixVulnTeam/microblog_EG2S/README.md

-   First lets create a directory with the same name as our virtual environment in our preferred development folder.
+   First let’s create a directory with the same name as our virtual environment in our preferred development folder.
    In this case mine is ‘dev’

    > (HelloWold) c:\users\abhishek>cd dev